 For green tea, the shelf life is generally eighteen months because it is unfermented.
 After this, its taste starts to fade.
 However, if you keep it away from light, heat, air, moisture, and odor, it may last up to two years.

 This tea is semi-fermented, and the shelf life of oolong tea is also approximately two years.
 But, for loose leaf Oolong tea, the expiry time is shorter.
 Additionally, the shelf life of Oolong relies on the degree of fermentation and storage techniques.
-This expired tea taste is terrible, and you will not like it.
+Once this tea expire, it will taste terrible, and you will not like it.

 Black tea has a more extraordinary shelf life compared to green tea because it is fully fermented.
 It may remain fresh for over 16 months if stored in bulk, while its tea bags don’t stale up to 20 months.
 Aluminum foil bags of tea can be stored for about two years.